j-andrews7/awesome-bioinformatics-benchmarks/README.md

 **Recommendation(s):** In general, the authors found that gene prefiltering was essential for good, robust performance from many methods.
 They note high variability between methods and summarize general performance across all metrics in Figure 5.
 They do not make recommendations as to a specific method/tool.
 Of note is that Seurat switched to using the wilcoxon test by default after this study was released, as it performed much better than their previously available methods.

 **Additional links:** The authors make their benchmarking pipeline, [conquer](https://github.com/markrobinsonuzh/conquer), available on Github.
-Their processed data and associated reports have also been [made available](http://imlspenticton.uzh.ch:3838/conquer/) for additional comparisons.

 ### Trajectory Inference